kisinga/Dukahub/VENDURE_SETUP.md

 - Assign: Role from Step 4
 - Save user
 - **IMPORTANT:** Send credentials to company admin securely (do NOT send via email unencrypted)

+#### Step 6: Create Payment Methods

+Create Payment Methods.
+Each customer needs to have their own payment methods.

+- Navigate: Settings → Payment Methods
+- Create: `cash-payment` and `mpesa-payment` methods and choose the respective handlers in dropdown

 #### Step 6: Verification Checklist